 You have rights.
-The University Code of Student Conduct and the Ontario Human Rights Code protect you against all forms of harassment or discrimination, including but not limited to acts of MIE561H1 S Syllabus - Valid as of 2024-01-18 Page 4 racism, sexism, Islamophobia, antisemitism, homophobia, transphobia, ableism, classism and ageism.
+The University Code of Student Conduct and the Ontario Human Rights Code protect you against all forms of harassment or discrimination, including but not limited to acts of racism, sexism, Islamophobia, antisemitism, homophobia, transphobia, ableism, classism and ageism.
 Engineering denounces unprofessionalism or intolerance in language, actions or interactions, in person or online, on- or off-campus.
 Engineering takes these concerns extremely seriously and you can confidentially disclose directly to the Assistant Dean for help here.